Mike Zito: Royal Southern Brotherhood

 Mike Zito was in Royal Southern Brotherhood from 2010 to 2014.

 Zito met Devon Allman while working together at the Guitar Center in St. Louis.
 The two would be reunited again through manager Rueben Williams, who managed Neville and Zito prior to signing Allman.

 Zito, Cyril Neville, and Devon Allman became Royal Southern Brotherhood.
 The three invited rhythm section Charlie Wooton on bass, and drummer Yonrico Scott, to do a short tour.
-The band's first official show was at the “Rock n’ Bowl” in New Orleans.
+The band's first official show was at the "Rock n’ Bowl" in New Orleans.
 A year slipped by and the supergroup released their debut album to rave reviews.

 With Jim Gaines as producer, Royal Southern Brotherhood recorded the band's debut album at Dockside recording Studio in Maurice, Louisiana.
 Allman, Neville and Zito shared lead vocals for the new album and Zito and Allman play twin guitar leads, a reminder of the band's related sound to the dual guitar leads played by Allman's uncle, Duane, and Dickey Betts in the Allman Brothers Band.

-In May 2014, Royal Southern Brotherhood won the Blues Music Award for "Best DVD" for the band's Ruf Records release Songs From The Road – Live In Germany.
+In May 2014, Royal Southern Brotherhood won the Blues Music Award for "Best DVD" for the band's Ruf Records release Songs From The Road – Live in Germany.

 In June 2014, Royal Southern Brotherhood released their second studio CD Heartsoulblood on Ruf Records.
 Making the Scene described the CD as " Combining blues and soul the way they do down in N’awlins, the whole is greater than the sum of its parts."
 It was produced by Jim Gaines and engineered by David Z.

-In early October 2014, Mike Zito left Royal Southern Brotherhood in order to focus on his own career.
+In early October 2014, Mike Zito left Royal Southern Brotherhood to focus on his own career.